Five-day Weather Forecast - UrduPoint

 Five-day Weather Forecast

-ABU DHABI, (UrduPoint / Pakistan Point News / WAM - 22nd Aug, 2019) The National Center of Meteorology (NCM) forecasts weather over the coming five days to be partly cloudy and humid in general with a chance of fog and mist formations.
+ABU DHABI, (UrduPoint / Pakistan Point News / WAM - 26th Aug, 2019) The National Center of Meteorology (NCM) forecasts weather over the coming five days to be partly cloudy and moderate with a chance of fog and mist formations.

-Following is a detailed weather forecast issued by the NCM Wednesday for the rest of the week: Thursday: Fair to partly cloudy over some areas, with a probability of some convective clouds will form over the mountains by afternoon.
+Following is a detailed weather forecast issued by the NCM Sunday for the rest of the week Monday: Fair to partly cloudy, with a probability of some convective clouds will form over the mountains by afternoon.

-Wind: Light to moderate southeasterly, becoming Northeasterly and Northerly winds, freshening at times, causing blowing dust and sand with a speed of 18 – 30, reaching 40 km/hr.
+Wind: Light to moderate southeasterly, becoming Northeasterly winds, freshening at times during day, causing blowing some dust, with a speed of 18 – 30, reaching 40 km/hr.

 Sea: Slight to moderate in the Arabian Gulf and in Oman Sea.

-Friday: Fair to partly cloudy over some areas, with some convective rainy clouds will form eastward, with a probability extend to some Northern and Southern areas by afternoon.
+Tuesday: Humid especially over the westward coasts, with a probability of fog or mist formation by morning, becoming fair to partly cloudy eastward.

-Wind: Light to moderate southeasterly, becoming Northeasterly and Northerly winds, freshening at times, causing blowing dust and sand with clouds day time, with a speed of 20 – 30, reaching 42 km/hr.
+Wind: Light to moderate southeasterly, becoming Northeasterly winds, freshening at times during daytime, with a speed of 18 – 28, reaching 38 km/hr.

-Saturday: Partly cloudy over some areas and some convective rainy clouds will form eastwards and Southwards by afternoon.
+Wednesday: Humid especially westward with a probability of mist formation by morning, becoming fair to partly cloudy eastward.

-Wind: Light to moderate southeasterly, becoming Northeasterly and Northerly winds, freshening at times, causing blowing dust and sand with clouds day time, with a speed of 20 – 30, reaching 42 km/hr.
+Wind: Light to moderate southeasterly, becoming Northeasterly winds, with a speed of 15 – 25, reaching 35 km/hr.

 Sea: Slight to moderate in the Arabian Gulf and in Oman Sea.

-Sunday: Fair to partly cloudy, with a probability of some convective clouds formation eastwards by afternoon.

-Wind: Light to moderate Southeasterly becoming Northeasterly, freshening at times, with a speed of 20 – 30, reaching 38 km/hr.
+Wind: Light to moderate southeasterly becoming Northeasterly, freshening at times causing blowing some dust during daytime, with a speed of 18 – 28, reaching 38 km/hr.

 Sea: Slight to moderate in the Arabian Gulf and in Oman Sea.